khofstadter/enhancingaudiodescription.com/README.md

 ## after switch

 ## log
+- 2021-21-28 accessibility check and amendments: titles added to iframes;
 - 2021-12-28 code changes
 - 2021-12-10 pagignator has blog heading anchor, more outputs organised, minor feature image fixes
 - 2021-12-08 organising data in a new way using the 'Output' page